rom1v/blog.rom1v.com/_posts/2019-05-21-a-new-core-playlist-for-vlc-4.md

 The playlist calls `Next()`, the randomizer randomly selects `E`. `E` "disappears" from the history of the last cycle.
-This is a general property: each item may not appear more than one in the "history" (both from the last and the new cycle).
+This is a general property: each item may not appear more than once in the "history" (both from the last and the new cycle).
 The history order is preserved.

 ```